Sergio Krakowski: Career

-In 2019 he recorded the album Mascarada in New York with the Sergio Krakowski Trio and Jards Macalé, released in January 2024 by the label Rocinante.
+In 2019 he recorded the album Mascarada in New York with the Sérgio Krakowski Trio and Jards Macalé, released in January 2024 by the label Rocinante.
 The project emerged from the trio's free reinterpretations of samba repertory, which led to a focus on the work of Zé Keti.
 Macalé, who had worked with Kéti since the 1960s, was invited for his improvisational and nonconformist musical approach.
 G1 journalist Mauro Ferreira gave the album three and a half stars, describing it as a jazz album that intentionally resists the conventions of samba jazz while noting that it incorporates noise textures, tension-driven improvisation, and reinterpretations of politically engaged sambas such as "Opiniã". and "Acender as Velas".
 The album also includes the freely improvised track "Improvisação".
 In January 2025, Mascarada was included in the São Paulo Art Critics Association list of the 50 best Brazilian albums of 2024, which was listened to twelve music critics.

 His solo project Boca do Tempo, released on 16 July 2025, marked a new stage in his career by placing his voice and lyrics alongside the pandeiro and electronic textures.
 Conceived as a meditation on the death of his father and the birth of his son, the album reflects what Krakowski calls the "mouth of time", the passage in which lived experience is transformed.
 The work includes political commentary addressing contemporary authoritarian movements and introduces the concept of "Engrenagens Sonoras de Ativação", short rhythmic poems derived from Brazilian oral percussion traditions and used to generate percussive structures, exemplified in the single "Dongueragan".
 The project was recorded in the municipality of Araras, São Paulo after more than two decades of development in Rio de Janeiro, Paris, and New York and began touring in 2024.